 We save your data for as long as it is relevant and current.
 We do not save credit check information or data from collection agencies and public authorities that we have collected in order to approve you as a tenant.
 If you are refused an apartment by us, due to the fact that we cannot approve you as a tenant, we will however retain your personal data for up to three months after the rejection decision.

 During the rental relationship

-When you become one of our tenants and receive a contract, we process your personal data in order to fulfil and administer our obligations as landlord and a party to the contract.
-During the rental relationship we process your personal data, for example when we send out rent notices and process your payments, when we negotiate the rent and when we send information to you that you need.
+When you become one of our tenants and receive a contract, we process your personal data in order to fulfil and administer our obligations as a landlord and a party to the contract.
+During the rental relationship, we process your personal data, for example when we send out rent notices and process your payments, when we negotiate the rent and when we send information to you that you need.

 Just as before, we will update your personal data against public registers in order to ensure that it is correct and that you fulfil our queue and rental conditions.

 We also process your personal data in order to provide and inform you about our services.
 This processing is necessary for our legitimate interest in developing, improving and selling products and services, and maintaining good customer contact with you.
 Relevant personal data can also be processed so that other companies can provide some housing-related services that we know our customers usually request, such as cleaning and home insurance.
 We will also provide your information to the electricity company so that a network subscription can be signed.
 Note that AF Bostäder never sells personal data to other parties.